xytis/GURPS/Lore/Raagna/Cities/Bardhof/location_8_Overgrown_Hut.md

 Just outside the old ramparts, close to Murken brook, a hut barely visible under thick verdure stands.
-Old Winstan the Shepherd and Granny Linnéa the Herbalist who both are well known to all, young and old, of Barhof have spent most of their lives around the hut in question.
+Old Winstan the Shepherd and Granny Linnéa the Herbalist who both are well known to all, young and old of Barhof, have spent most of their lives around the hut in question.
 Even though the couple have no kids of their own, childish giggling can be often heard from behind the hut.
 Every child in the town knows that Old Winstan tells the best tales and Granny